 Mihály Csíkszentmihályi’s Flow theory explores the world of optimal experience.
 His research indicates that counter-intuitively, we often choose low engagement activities, which undermine our happiness.
 To be in flow, he posits that we continually look for ways to develop mastery in an area and set our goals just ahead of our abilities.
 Set these goals too far ahead and we become stressed.
 Set our goals inside our comfort zone, and we become tired and apathetic.

 Who can coach positive psychology?

 He has taught one to one and group sessions with major organisations in the UK and Australia since 2006.
-Clients include PWC, James Cook University, The House of Commons, Amerada Hess, HAYS Recruitment, CQ University and many more.
+Clients include South 32, PwC, James Cook University, The House of Commons, Amerada Hess, HAYS Recruitment, CQ University and many more.

-What is you next step to developing your positive psychology abilities?
+What is your next step to developing your positive psychology abilities?